curl/curl/docs/TheArtOfHttpScripting.md

  make them look the best possible for their particular browsers.
 They usually also do different kinds of JavaScript etc.

- At times, you will see that getting a page with curl will not return the same page that you see when getting the page with your browser.
+ At times, you may learn that getting a page with curl does not return the same page that you see when getting the page with your browser.
 Then you know it is time to set the User Agent field to fool the server into thinking you are one of those browsers.

  To make curl look like Internet Explorer 5 on a Windows 2000 box: